Barbados Defence Force: Organization

-Barbados Air Wing – This branch was formed in 1971, it operated one Beech Queen Air.
-In 1981 a Cessna 402C was acquired.
-Since 1985 all aircraft have been retired and the air wing ceased to exist but the BDF is looking to re-establish an air wing.

 Other formations

 Barbados Cadet Corps

-This branch is commanded by the Commandant of the Barbados Cadet Corps Major Peter Powlett.
+Barbados Cadet Corps is commanded by the commandant of the Barbados Cadet Corps, Commander David Dowridge, who is also a former deputy chief of staff (DCOS).
 This is the military youth organisation of the Defence Force.
 Includes Infantry and Sea Cadets.
 This organisation was started in 1904.
 The first females joined the cadet corps in the 1970s to 1980s.
 The Cadet Corps has a pledge and also a song.
 It started with 3 normal units but today has expanded to 22.
 These units are grouped into zones.
 There are also a band, sea cadet, and medical units along with a shooting programme.

 BDF Sports Program

 The Barbados Defence Force Sports Program is the sporting arm of the BDF, specializing in the recruitment and training of athletes in five sports; football, cricket, table tennis, athletics and boxing.